A downloadable tool for Windows and Linux

 Mouse Support

-The new mouse commands make it possible to build mouse-driven programs using a Sega/Mega Mouse or compatible setup, while keeping the same source code usable in the desktop build.
+The mouse commands make it possible to build mouse-driven programs using a Sega/Mega Mouse or compatible setup, while keeping the same source code usable in the desktop build.

 MOUSEINIT("mousepointer.png", port[, protocol])